Day Trading With Donchian Channels

-Donchian Channels are useful for highlighting trends as well as ranging periods when day trading.
-Several strategies have been developed based on Donchian Channels, yet day traders may also come up with their own strategies as the indicator is versatile and may be interpreted in different ways.
+Several trading strategies have been developed based on Donchian Channels, yet day traders may also come up with their own strategies as the indicator is versatile and can be interpreted in different ways.

 The upper and lower bands are plotted at the highest and lowest price points over a specified number of periods, such as 20 price bars.